5 Tips For Buying the Right Backpack

 • When ultralight backpacking, I want a lightweight backpack, which means minimal features like pockets and zippers.
 Still, I like the convenience of quick access for some items, like a lid or hipbelt pockets for snacks, map, sunglasses, and sunblock, or a mesh front pocket where I can stuff a jacket.

-• With a mid-size pack (55-65L) for a variety of backpacking trips, I like an external zipper that provides direct access to the main compartment without having to open the lid, to grab a jacket or food.
+• With a mid-size pack (55-65L) for a variety of backpacking trips, I like an external zipper that provides direct access to the main compartment, to grab a jacket or food without having to open the lid.

 • With a large pack, which I use most often for backpacking with my family (when I’m carrying more stuff), I appreciate a higher degree of organization, with multiple pockets and an external zipper that provides direct access to the main compartment.

 #5 Try On Some Packs

 If you’ve plowed through the above steps winnowing your choices, by this final step you have a short list of choices—as in, two to four packs rather than eight to 10.
 It’s time to visit a store (or more than one) and try on a few packs, put some weight in them (stores often have a weighted bag to drop inside packs customers are trying on, or you could bring some of your own gear to throw inside it), and walk around.
 I would not buy a backpack without first seeing, wearing, and handling it.
 A pack is a significant cost, and the fit will greatly affect how much you like carrying that pack, so it’s worth your time.

 The only possible exception I’d make to that rule is if I know a brand’s packs well and have very high confidence that the one I want will fit me and meet my expectations—or if an online retailer has a good return policy; then I might order it online without first trying it on.